Your device is not compatible with this version: what to do?

 Directly download APKs with a Chrome extension

-The second solution to download APKs that are not compatible with your phone is to use APK.Tools Downloader
+The second solution to download APKs not compatible with your phone is to use APK.Tools Downloader

-You can then download the apk then transfer it to your phone.
+You can then download the apk and then transfer it to your phone.

-Note that this is not about hacking apps from the Play Store.
+Note that this is not about hacking Play Store apps.
 It only works with applications that are already available for free.

 If APK.Tools Downloader does not work, you can always try to recover the APK file you want from APK Mirror.

-Manually change your Android version in the build.prop file
+Manually change the version of your Android in the build.prop file

 This solution is simple, on the other hand it is necessary that your phone be rooted and you have a file manager like ES File Manager.